syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ### Step Value

-The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to be incremented or decremented in the UpDown control when the repeat buttons are clicked.
+The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to be incremented or decremented in the UpDown control, when the repeat buttons are clicked.

 {% tabs %}